+Carmen joined the digital team in January 2012.
 In 2013, Carmen’s reporting on pregnancy trends garnered a Registered Nurses’ Association of Ontario award for best online story.

 In 2014, her feature on vaccination rates in Toronto schools won a Canadian Medical Association award for excellence in local media health reporting.

 Carmen holds a Bachelor of Journalism from Ryerson University and has also studied abroad at City University London.
-She loves travel, has been to more than 25 countries and has lived in Toronto, Vancouver, Ottawa, Paris, France and London, England.
+She loves travel, has been to more than 25 countries and has lived in Toronto, Vancouver, Ottawa, Paris, and London, England.

 Here’s how Canadians can help with the Fort McMurray wildfires and what you should do if you’re in need.
 Continue reading →

 They exercised for hours a day and then subsisted on small meals.
 Contestants on “The Biggest Loser” saw dramatic weight loss but were their results sustainable?
 Continue reading →